In Conversation With Saurajay Nanda, Founder, Chambers of Saurajay Nanda

 This is a tough one, because I have to be quite flexible.

 That being said, over the years, I have started to prefer starting quite early, but it is hard to maintain that on a daily basis.
-I like my black tea and 15 minutes for gathering my thoughts, followed by 15/20 minutes of stretching and freehand exercise when possible.
+I like my black tea and 15 minutes for gathering my thoughts in the morning, followed by 15/20 minutes of stretching and freehand exercise when possible.

 Putting in 2/3 hours before Court begins is important because a lot can be done in that time and I also add and revise my notes for matters I need to argue.
 Court hours can mean waiting and running from one to other (Delhi HC, NCLT, NCLAT, SC), but I use this time to work and read legal developments across sectors.
 I can work out of almost any situation with the help of music and my earphones.
 It cancels out the noise and allows me hear myself think.

-On days, I play football at night and cricket in over the weekend.
-Weekends are working aswell, but on my timings, unless there are hearings and conferences.
+On days, I play football at night and cricket over the weekend.
+Weekends are working as well, but on my timings, unless there are hearings and conferences.

 It is hard to identify one, and I have handled a number of high-value and complex matters resulting in landmark judgments.
 However, working on the matter relating to the Indian Premier League media rights when I was associated with Tuli & Co is the first to come to mind.
 Briefly, put, the dispute was in relation to the Indian Premier League media rights back in 2008.
 We represented World Sport Group, the only successful bidder for the untested IPL.